tylerastraub/ld46_legacy/README.md

+## Legacy: An Entry for Ludum Dare 46

 As one of the last remaining punch card programmers in the world, you find yourself stuck with a machine that is on its last legs.
 Fill out punch cards correctly to keep the legacy machine going!